nzoschke/gofaas/docs/databases-encryption.md

 ```
 > From [user.go](user.go)

-Encrypting data before saving it to the database is a security best practice called "encryption at rest".
+Encrypting data before saving it to the database is a security best practice.
 If someone was to gain access to the database or a dump of data, they would not be able to access our sensitive information without gaining additional access to KMS.
 KMS makes this easy with its Encrypt and Decrypt APIs.

 ## Summary

 When building an app with Go, DynamoDB and KMS we:

 - Store and access data with fast, random access
-- Save data encrypted at rest
+- Save data in an encrypted format
 - Replicate our data across multiple servers transparently
 - Scale our database up or down without downtime

 We don't have to:

 - Operate database servers or clusters
-- Design encryption schemes
+- Design custom encryption schemes

 DynamoDB and KMS make it easy to store data in a secure and reliable manner.